howardjmn/NeighborhoodMap/readme.md

 - Google Maps API
 -- This implementation is based on the examples provided in the "Understanding API services" module in this course.

+Update History
+ - Iteration 1: Just displays a map and list of locations
+ - Iteration 2: Added markers and infowindows, copying code from (Project_Code_4_WindowShoppingPart2.html) with modifications to make it compatible with knockout.